evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_35_e-tron/_index.md

 ---
-title: Audi Q4 35 e-tron
+title: Audi Q4 Sportback 35 e-tron
-linktitle: Q4 35 e-tron
+linktitle: Q4 Sportback 35 e-tron
-description: Audi Q4 35 e-tron is an all-electric premium SUV with a WLTP range of up to 357 km (222 miles).
+description: Audi Q4 Sportback 35 e-tron is an all-electric premium SUV with a WLTP range of up to 349 km (217 miles).
 EVKX.net have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->